complight/complight.github.io/docs/teaching/comp0160_perception_and_interfaces.md

     Towards the end of this lecture, students will have enough information to build a simplified optical model of a human eye.
     They will be encouraged to build an eye model using this simplified optical simulation of the human eye.

-## Multisensory integration and sensors
+## Lecture 3: Multisensory integration and sensors

 :material-calendar: Winter 2022